radcan/nts-logos/README.txt

 System" => tusarutilirinikkut aaqiumatitsijit => "TBD", "pride" => ukpirnarniq
 => "TBD", "service" => pijitsirniq => "TBD", "tradition" => piqqusiq =>
 "culture", "innovation" => akausigiaqtitsiniq => "TBD".

-The embroidery file formats were provided courtesy of Shannon Wheeler-Bradley.
-First, the background fill colour was omitted and the circle, text and inset image components were broken apart to produce several temporary 400x400 pixel PNG files.
-An anchor stitch was placed under a satin stitch to render the outer circle and allow for cutting away the surrounding fabric more cleanly.
-The text was drawn using a satin stitch.
-A fill stitch was used to render the inner part of the logo.
-These intermediate files were then combined into a single file and converted to various other industry standard proprietary formats.

 References:
 [0]http://rac.ca/en/rac/services/logos